danielmkarlsson/SuperClean/README.md

 • ~~Add FM synthdef~~
 • ~~Add Additive synthdef~~

 • Set audible default values for fmx, what are sensible defaults?
+• Might there be a way to lessen the likeliness of the envelopes in fmx clicking?
 • Pan not working in fmx
 • Pan not working in uio
 • Pros/cons of env keys value range relating to sample length (like `begin` & `end`)